SchweizerischeBundesbahnen/cimon_controller/readme.md

             pass # close your input, will be called at the start of the cimon application or if pausing.
 Will be called multiple times.

         def collect(self):
-            return {} # query the status from server and put into a dictionary of status results.
+            return {} # query the status from server and put into a dictionary of status results (tuple of uri and job name to JobStatus object).
                       # This dictionary is read by the output accuring to the type of collector.

 ### Adding an output